 The number of sessions shows the total number of sessions completed since your account was created.
 This number increases by +1 for each completed session.
 So far, that' s pretty easy!

 The total meditation time lists your meditation time in hours since the creation of your account.
 If you do a 15 minute session this morning and another 10 minutes this evening, my counter will add + 25 minutes to this total time.
 Still keeping track for this one?

 The number of consecutive sessions refers to the number of meditation sessions done back to back.
 For example, I have not meditated for a long time and I resume with a session on 22/07, 23/07, 24/07 and 25/07 my current series will be 4 sessions.
 Beware, if you take a break of more than 48 hours between two sessions this counter will be reset to zero!
 Indeed, the sessions are no longer consecutive if they are done too far apart in time, right?

 Finally, your best series is your best series of sessions in a row (according to the previous definition).
 Let's say you practiced very regularly in 2020, your best series was 217, you took a break and started again in 2021 with sessions on 22/07, 23/07, 24/07 and 25/07, so your series in a row is 4 but your best series remains 217!
 Are you still here?
 Ok great :)

 All the guided sessions offered in our catalogue, as well as the free meditation sessions and the meditations of the day are taken into account by your history.
-Only the sessions of cardiac coherence are not yet counted in your history (but we promise this will change soon!).

 My history: a motivator in my practice or a means of frustration?